Current as of December 2014 | Download print version (in PDF)

 A payment is “normal” if it is of a type that would be made in the normal course of business of an institution.
 See Daniel Leza Betz, Beneficios Fiscales de las Instituciones Sin Fines de Lucro en Venezuela 88 (1999).
 Payments indispensable to the production of income are considered “necessary.”
 Id.

 Usufruct can involve real or personal property and it can be outright, for a fixed period of time, or subject to conditions.
 In this way, a donor can retain ownership of property while allowing the organization to use it.
 (A donor can also transfer ownership of property to the organization and retain, for him or herself or for specified others, the right to use the property.)
-[CC § 582 et seq.]
+(Civil Code Article 582 et seq).

 It bears mention that in June 2006, the Venezuelan National Assembly approved a draft Law on International Cooperation.
 The law would govern all international cooperation activities, including the transfer and exchange of goods, services, capital, and public or private resources from outside of Venezuela and from Venezuela overseas.
 The draft law would create a mandatory integrated registration system for all foreign and domestic NPOs.
 Registration would be a prerequisite to engaging in activities financed with international cooperation funds as well as qualifying for tax benefits.

-the government’s amending the Illicit Currency Exchange Law (May 17, 2010) and successive resolutions by the Venezuelan Central Bank (Banco Central Venezuela) dictating the Norms Regarding the Currency Market (Normas relativas al Mercado de Divisas) (enacted on October 1, 2010) has significantly limited purchases of foreign currency by Venezuelan citizens and legal persons.
+The government’s amending the Illicit Currency Exchange Law (May 17, 2010) and successive resolutions by the Venezuelan Central Bank (Banco Central Venezuela) dictating the Norms Regarding the Currency Market (Normas Relativas al Mercado de Divisas) (enacted on October 1, 2010) has significantly limited purchases of foreign currency by Venezuelan citizens and legal persons.
 Although the purchase of foreign currency has been limited since 2003 by a Currency Control System, the repealed Illicit Currency Exchange Laws allowed the unlimited purchase of foreign currency by way of securities transactions through the stock market.
 The reformed Illicit Currency Exchange Law and successive Central Bank regulations have since barred the stock market from performing these operations, which are now performed by previously authorized financial institutions such as banks.
-The amount of currency for the purchase is now restricted to 350,000 dollars per month for legal persons, whereas natural persons can only purchase ten thousand dollars a month if they qualify for specific reasons (health, education, among others.)
+The amount of currency for the purchase is now restricted to 350,000 dollars per month for legal persons, whereas natural persons can only purchase 10,000 dollars a month if they qualify for specific reasons (health and education, among others).
 The amendment of the Illicit Currency Exchange Law repealed the previous Law of 2007.